 3.2 A person below the age of sixteen (16) must obtain the consent of a parent or legal guardian with whom they are ordinarily resident.

-3.3 To apply for a CitizenCard, you must apply online at www.citizencard.com or use a printed Application form available from certain retailers, airlines, local authorities and police services.
+3.3 To apply for a CitizenCard, you must apply online (make an eApplication) at online.citizencard.com or use a printed Application form available from, amongst others, certain retailers, airlines, local authorities and police services, or apply using the Yoti App (provided you have had your identity validated by Yoti using your passport, driving licence or EU national identity card).

 3.5 We undertake checks of the information supplied on an Application form in compliance with standards set by PASS and will not issue a Card unless all requirements have been met.